lyxlynn/NTIRE2024_ESR/README.md

     - Be sure the change the directories `--data_dir` and `--save_dir`.

+## About Factsheet
+All fact sheet files are in folder Fact Sheet.

+team17_factsheet.pdf is the compiled pdf file of our fact sheet. team17_factsheet.zip is the corresponding .tex source files.
 ## Organizers
 - Yawei Li (yawei.li@vision.ee.ethz.ch)
 - Bin Ren (bin.ren@unitn.it)